-I’m not a doctor.
-I’m not an economist.
-I have some intuitions about how this is going to go but also realize I only have power over today – right now at this moment and then the next.
+I’m not a doctor and I’m not an economist.
+I have some intuitions about how things will pan out but also realize I only have power over today – right now at this moment and then the next.
 I’m not going to tell you that everything is going to be fine, nor am I going to further dramatize a sucky situation.
 What I do know is that one thing you can count on is that when Americans have their backs up against the wall, we become resourceful and stronger than ever.

 If there are any job search questions you have or career topics you want to hear about, please feel free to email me directly at [email protected].